Safeguarding Considerations for Remote Learning

 Our signposting portal at saferesources.lgfl.net can be filtered by theme, key stage and more.

-Parentsafe.lgfl.net is our section with items for schools to share with parents (don't share the link as it will be overwhelming, but items from it).
+Parentsafe.lgfl.net is our section with items for schools to share with parents (don't share the Parentsafe link - it will be overwhelming - pick items from it to share).